-In addition to all this though, many of the biggest dangers of cereal for dogs come from the flavouring or coatings a lot of our favourite brands use.
+In addition to all this though, many of the biggest dangers of cereal for dogs come from the flavoring or coatings a lot of our favorite brands use.

-While massively tasty, the likes of chocolate cereal needs to be kept off your dog’s menu.
+While massively tasty, the likes of chocolate cereal need to be kept off your dog’s menu.

-Chocolate is poisonous to dogs, after all, and sadly canines do not get off the hook in this regard just because something is chocolate flavoured rather than made of chocolate proper.
+Chocolate is poisonous to dogs, after all, and sadly canines do not get off the hook in this regard just because something is chocolate flavored rather than made of chocolate proper.